NodeBE4/opinion/_posts/2022-07-18-EnclavedMicrostate.md

 I think with the Reimu thing it was less that he didn't put his foot down soon enough and more that his first apology implied she was at fault.

+----- __641.3__ -----2022-07-26 01:24:00+08:00:

+So, I very deliberately took a neutral line above, but I would say there's a bit more to it than plain concern trolling, particularly around the Reimu incident 2 months ago.
+A lot of the backlash with that involved direct comparison with Rushia, for instance, which is hardly a case of accusing Vox of doing things that they wouldn't accuse HoloEN members of doing.
+The other thing was definitely that his initial response was very bad and made things worse, intentional or otherwise, and screwing up PR in a tense moment is Not Good; there's also the issue of the really rather concerning breakdown later on that gave a lot of people pause.
+I think there's a lot that's *exaggerated* in the response to Vox but there's also some kernel of reasonable concern to be had.